sukrosono/sukrosono.github.io/about.md

 permalink: /about/
 ---

-Will update about page latter, if it feel necessary.
+Will update about page later.